joungh93/pyDrizzlePac/README.md

 python drz_1.py
 ```

-To update this code is an on-going task... :crying_cat_face:
+To update this code is an on-going task... :crying_cat_face: :sweat_drops: